-Your exercise program should include:
+Your program should have:

 Strength Training (Resistance) Exercise

-- Weight lifting, using:
+- Weight lifting using:

 - Free weights

 - Weight machines